Producer railway cars

 Administrators may submit shipping request lists to the Canadian Grain Commission.
 This is a list of cars that an administrator wants allocated for the next shipping week and is based on existing applications that have been processed by the Canadian Grain Commission.

-Administrators must submit their shipping requests lists for the following shipping week to the Canadian Grain Commission before midnight on Wednesday.
+Administrators must submit their shipping requests lists for the following shipping week to the Canadian Grain Commission before noon on Monday.

 Each request list must include, by loading site: